DanielMFernandes/CCNA_Course_Notes/Course_Notes/REST_APIs.md

 REST: Stateless

-- REST APIs exchanges are STATELESS
+- REST APIs exchanges are stateless
 - This means that each API exchange is a separate event, independent of all past exchanges between the client and server
     - The server does not store information about previous requests from the client to determine how it should respond to new requests
 - If authentication is required, this means that the client must authenticate with the server for each request it makes
-- TCP is an example of a STATEFUL protocol
+- TCP is an example of a stateful protocol
-- UDP is an example of  STATELESS protocol
+- UDP is an example of  stateless protocol

-** Although REST APIs use HTTP, which uses TCP (STATEFUL) as it’s LAYER 4 protocol, HTTP and REST APIs themselves aren’t STATEFUL.
+** Although REST APIs use HTTP, which uses TCP (stateful) as it’s layer 4 protocol, HTTP and REST APIs themselves aren’t stateful.
 The functions of each layer are separate !

 ---